 - Can you minimise the risk of a new venture?

-- Can you be sure there's a demand for the new product or service at a profitable price?
+- Are you sure there's a demand for the new product or service at a profitable price?

 Find out how to research and develop ideas, new products and services.